angrave/Loncapa-to-excel/README.md

 ## Overview

-This project converts a Loncapa server data into anonymized csv data
+This project converts a Loncapa server data into anonymized csv data, that can then open by Excel or used as starting point for further processing.

 ## Requirements